Mortuary temple: Restoration

 A Polish archaeological mission began maintaining this temple in 1968.
-The temple had been destroys by rocks falling on top of it from the cliffs above, as you can see in the picture of the temple.
+The temple had been destroyed by rocks falling on top of it from the cliffs above, as you can see in the picture of the temple.

 Mortuary Temple of Seti I

 The 19th Dynasty ruler Seti I constructed his mortuary temple at what is now known as Gurna.
 This temple is in upper Egypt.
-This temple was used for the worship of the god Osiris, which is the god of the afterlife.
+This temple was used for the worship of the god Osiris, who was the god of the afterlife.

 Later rulers of the 18th Dynasty either failed to build here at all or, in the case of Tutankhamun, Ay, and Horemheb, their construction was not completed.
 Part of his "Glorious temple of Seti Merenptah in the field of Amun which resides at the "West of Thebes" was dedicated to his father Ramesses I, whose short reign prevented him from building his own, and was completed by his son Ramesses II.